mkeller0815/MOUSE2Go/index.md

 This repository contains software that was not written by me.

+There's now a Youtube video about how to get started: [to the video](https://www.youtube.com/watch?v=ITLRDeyFzFY)

 ## 1.0 About

 MOUSE is an 65C02 based singleboard homebrew computer that